StateVoicesNational/Spoke/docs/HOWTO_setup_twilio_amazon_SQS.md

 'use strict'

 // Some Node.js modules are preinstalled in the system environment.
-// As of this writing, the third party modules are not configureable, but
+// As of this writing, the third party modules are not configurable, but
 // they should be soon.
 For now, though, you can take advantage of
 // the AWS SDK being preinstalled.
 Require and initialize it here with the
 // IAM credentials in your system environment.